Andy4495/TI_Platform_Cores_For_Arduino/README.md

     - Hover the mouse over the board platform you want, and click "Install"
     - It can take several minutes to install a board package
 7. Once the board package is installed, you can select the board you want with the `Tools->Board` menu.
-8. If developing for MSP432 on Windows, it is also necessary to [install java](#extra-step-needed-for-windows).

 ## Energia Application Libraries